KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

 Clip Properties
 ---------------

 You can display and edit clip properties by selecting a clip in the :ref:`project_tree` and choosing :menuselection:`Clip Properties` from the :menuselection:`Project` menu or from the right-click menu.
-Or by turning on the display of clip properties the :menuselection:`View` > :menuselection:`Clip Properties`  check box.
+Or by turning on the display of clip properties the :menuselection:`View` and enable :guilabel:`Clip Properties`.

 File Info